Frequently Asked Questions

 From a Neuro-developmental point of view - we can usually assess a child from 6 years old, but the programme tends to work best when the child is at least 7 years old.
 We can treat adults as well as children - many parents have indicated that the programme could help them.

-Nutritional Therapy is for any age group.
+Nutritional Therapy is for any age group, we don't offer Functional Medicine but we refer on.

 Do you treat more than one child from the same family?

-Yes, but each person is treated individually based on their own individual assessment.
+Yes absolutely , but each person is treated individually based on their own individual assessment.
 There is a discount for extra family members.

-Can I come for an assessment only?
+Can I come for a Developmental Assessment only?

 Will you consult the GP or other professionals for a medical or personal history?